 While newer headsets may boast higher resolutions on paper, the Index’s magic lies in its motion clarity and expansive field of view (FOV).
 The dual 1440×1600 LCD panels deliver a crisp image with a superior RGB subpixel layout that significantly reduces the “screen-door effect,” where the gaps between pixels become visible.

-But the real star of the show is the refresh rate.
+The real star of the show is the refresh rate.
 The Index can run at 80, 90, 120, and even an experimental 144Hz.
 This high refresh rate results in incredibly smooth motion, which not only enhances realism but can also reduce motion sickness for many users.
 Combined with an FOV that can reach up to 130 degrees, far wider than many competitors, the Index provides a truly panoramic and comfortable viewing experience.

 The Revolutionary Knuckles Controllers